vividos/WhereToFly/src/App/Android/Assets/info.md

 - fixed bug where a newly added location (using find or long-tap to add) wasn't shown on map
 - fixed bug displaying distances with many fractional digits
+- updated waypoints for Crossing the alps 2018

 1.3.0 "Crossing the alps 2018" edition